Undergraduate Course: Introduction to Three Dimensional Climate Modelling (ENVI11002)

 The course functions on the assumption that level 11 students are mature enough to be self-learners.
 So students will be expected, perhaps with some guidance, to seek out additional material and read some literature.

-To supplement the theoretical study practical training in how to run the Unified Model (or other climate models).
-(Two ½ day labs to be arranged in weeks 2-3 as appropriate).
+To supplement the theoretical study practical training in how to run the unified model (or other models).
+(Two ½ day labs to be arranged in weeks 4-6 as appropriate).
+Two subsequent sessions (also two ½ day labs) will give the students practical training in how to analyse the Unified Model - a climate model (or other models as time develops).
+Section numbers below refer to Introduction to Three Dimensional Climate Modelling.

 Information for Visiting Students